To say that this year has been a long one is an understatement.

 Pick up the phone or FaceTime.
 Don’t just hide behind text messages and emojis.
 “Have a real conversation, and be honest,” says Gooden.
 “Take off the mask, and acknowledge that it’s hard.
 If we just hold it in and are silently crying while we’re texting and pretending we’re okay, that’s the epitome of feeling lonely.”

 If you do spend the day alone, reach out to people.
 “Message someone who you think will be alone too,” says Gooden.
 “You may not be super close, but put yourself out there and be a little vulnerable.
 Go out of your comfort zone to make that connection.”

-Continue to take care of yourself as we head into 2021
+Continue to take care of yourself as we head into a new year

 Find small things to look forward to.
-After the holidays, we’re going to get into that stretch of the year where there’s not a lot going on.
-For many of us, restrictions will likely still be in place, and it will still be too uncertain to start planning the things we’re excited to return to, like travel and concerts and weddings.
+After the holidays, we’re going to enter that stretch of the year where there’s not a lot going on.
+For many people, restrictions will likely still be in place and it may still be too uncertain to start planning travel and concerts and weddings.

 Instead, says Gooden, focus on little things, like taking up a new craft or hobby.
-“They’re not the same as a big gathering, but plan things that you can enjoy and look forward to so you don’t just feel like you’re stuck in the house and all you can do is binge-watch TV until you get vaccinated,” she advises.
+“Plan things that you can enjoy and look forward to so you don’t just feel like you’re stuck in the house and all you can do is binge-watch TV” until the pandemic is finally over, she advises.

 Seek out positive news.
-You’re not burying your head in the sand if you don’t read the latest COVID statistics and news every day.
-Coping with our current truth — that we are simultaneously experiencing the hardest and most deadly phase of the pandemic and just starting to see hope appear on the horizon with the approval and delivery of vaccines — is hard!
+You’re not burying your head in the sand if you don’t read the latest COVID news every day.
+Coping with our current truth — that we are simultaneously continuing to be in a pandemic although there is some hope on the horizon as more and more people are vaccinated — is hard.